sameer-goel/aws-machine-learning/04_Model-Evaluation.md

 - **Accuracy:** The percent (ratio) of cases classified correctly.

-- **Precision:** Accuracy of a predicted positive outcome in percent.| reduce false negetive | Fraud Detection
+- **Precision:** Accuracy of a predicted positive outcome in percent.| reduce false +ve | Spam Checker, Anomaly detection
-- **Recall:** Measure the strength of the model to predict a positive outcome. | reduce false negetive | Spam Checker, Anomaly detection
+- **Recall:** Measure the strength of the model to predict a positive outcome. | reduce false -ve | Fraud Detection
 - **f1_score:** It is a combined metric.
 Harmonic mean of percision and recall.
 **0(𝑏𝑎𝑑)≤f1_score≤1(good)**